LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 ![](../../materials/week05/lb-cloud/5.2-create-subnet.png)

 - To create the subnet, give it a descriptive name to help identify it later.
-- Select your VPC from the VPC select list
+- Select your VPC from the VPC select list.
-- Select one of the availablity zones for your region
+- Select one of the availablity zones for your region.
-- Create a new CIDR block for this private subnet
+- Create a new CIDR block for this private subnet.
   - Remember, if you use a `x.x.x.x/24` subnet, that will contain 256 addresses, so increase the third number by one from the previously created subnet.
 - Do this twice, with a different availability zone and CIDR block for both subnets.